josemyg/vestacp-jitsitemplate/readme.md

 `/home/<username>/conf/web/ssl.<jitsi_domain>.crt`

+Change the template on Jitsi's domain to Jitsi in VestaCP

-NAT configuration (Only if neccesary)
+### NAT configuration (Only if neccesary)

 `sudo nano /etc/jitsi/videobridge/sip-communicator.properties`